Our use of Cookies

 What is ePhyto?

-- To use ePhyto, you need to be logged in to your IPAFFS account and select green the ‘Clone a Certificate’ button at the top of your dashboard.
-We have detailed video and written guidance (found on page 4 - under 'clone a certificate') available on how to use ePhyto on IPAFFS.
+• To use ePhyto, you need to be logged in to your IPAFFS account and select green the ‘Clone a Certificate’ button at the top of your dashboard.
+We have detailed video and written guidance (found below) available on how to use ePhyto on IPAFFS.

 How to use ePhyto in IPAFFS (recording)